 Resist strong winds

-They all meet ASTM D3161 Class F and ASTM D7158 Class H wind ratings.
-Many statistics indicate they can resist 110–130 mph gusts when erected per the manufacturer’s application standards.
+The asphalt shingles we use on our Long Island roofing jobs meet ASTM D3161 Class F and ASTM D7158 Class H wind ratings.
+Many statistics indicate they can resist 110–130 mph gusts when erected per the application standards.

 Sound-Dampening Potentials